Racking Hardwood Floors

 Other benefits of racking if you run into an angled wall is precutting the angles, instead of making dozens of trips back to the cutting area.
 Racking also allows for final inspection of the flooring for finish quality and milling before the actual fastening.
 Sometimes you cannot see every flaw on the floor, but looking from a standing position is likely to provide a better view.
 Keep in mind, if any defective hardwood is installed, no manufacturer will consider it a claim, nor is it covered under warranty.
 It is the installers responsibility to perform final inspection.

-Our second image above shows a prefinished Brazilian Cherry that has been racked out to fill an area up to the wall line.
-By using several boxes you not only get the color and grain variation, but the lengths are mixed accordingly.
+Our second image above shows a prefinished American Cherry that has been racked out to fill an area up to the wall line.
+By using 4-5 boxes you not only get the color and grain variation, but the lengths are mixed accordingly.
 Avoid bunching smaller and larger pieces as well; they should be placed at random.
 End joints should be staggered as far apart as possible but six inches seems to be a preferred minimum among professional installers for products three inch wide and less.
 For wide plank floors the spacing should increase.
 End joints should not be repeated with subsequent rows.

 For unfinished wood floors, attention to color mix should be more pronounced.
 While some pieces may look borderline in color, it's probably wise to toss them aside.
 Once any finish is applied they can really stand out.